FHA Guidelines On Charge Offs

 - Pay off the charge off account

-- You can settle the charge off for less than full face value and get a paid off settlement letter from the creditor and make sure that the credit bureaus report it as settled
+- Consumers can settle the charge off for less than full face value and get a paid off settlement letter from the creditor and make sure that the credit bureaus report it as settled

 - The statute of limitations on collections and charge offs depends on each individual states

 - Filing Chapter 7 Bankruptcy will discharge the charge offs and you will be no longer liable for the charge off accounts

-- Charge off accounts can be sold for pennies on the dollar to third party collection agencies so until you are pass the statute of limitations on collections and charge offs, the charge off accounts can still haunt you.
+- Charge off accounts can be sold for pennies on the dollar to third party collection agencies so until you are pass the statute of limitations on collections and charge offs, the charge off accounts can still haunt consumers

 If that is the case, contact The Gustan Cho Team.
 We have no lender overlays on charge off accounts nor any lender overlays on any of the following loan programs: